Low-frequency radio observations of recurrent nova RS Ophiuchi with MeerKAT and LOFAR: Discussion

+The light curve models presented in this section favour a mass-loss of around $5 \cdot 10^{-8}~{\rm M_\odot~yr^{-1}}$ for the MeerKAT data, which an order of magnitude lower than previous mass-loss rate estimates of around $5 \cdot 10^{-7}~{\rm M_\odot~yr^{-1}}$ \citep{booth2016modelling, diesing2022evidence}.
+However, from Figure \ref{fig:rs_oph_modelling} it is also clear that none of the simulated light curves represent the data well.
 It is not surprising that three phases of the radio light curve cannot be described by a simple model since we assume a uniform distribution of the ejected material and radio imaging shows non-spherical nova ejecta \citep{munari2022radio}.
 Possible sources of uncertainty include the presence of thermal emission in addition to the synchrotron emission.
+Additionally, the microphysical parameters $\epsilon_e$ and $\epsilon_B$ are poorly constrained and understood \citep{nyamai2021radio}, and a simple assumption of $\epsilon_e = \epsilon_B = 0.001$ is made here.
 Future modelling should consider emission distinctively from the two emission components and any residual emission from the previous outbursts.